HevaWu/RecommendBook/README.md

 - GetRequest
 - Finder(for helping showing search result) (ObservableObject, @Published)
 - ContentView (SwiftUI view for showing the list & above searching area)

+The testing server host is the private host, so if you would like to test, please try to update the host & request to your own settings.